 Eventually, he decided to keep the crescent and make it the emblem of his dynasty.
 Many historians believe that this was the origin of the Islamic symbol.

 By the time of the Ottoman-Hungarian Wars and Crusade, Islamic armies used the star and crescent symbol to counterpoint the cross emblem of invading Christian armies, making it more political and nationalistic than religious.

 Historically, Islam had no symbol, so many still reject the star and crescent as a representation of their faith.

 10. Nine-Pointed Star

 One of the sacred symbols of the Baha’i faith, the nine-pointed star represents the nine concepts of the divine.
 It has a sacred numerological association with the number nine, deriving from ancient Arabic numerology called the Abjad System.
 The number nine is associated with perfection and completion, likely because it’s a single-digit number with the highest value.
 The nine-pointed star or enneagon can be constructed with overlapping arms or solid arms.

 One of the most popular sacred geometry symbols, the flower of life represents creation and the logical order of the natural world.
 It’s often found at several sacred sites around the world, including The Temple of Osiris in Egypt.

-Italian painter Leonardo da Vinci also showed interest in the flower of life, and found out that other symbols such as the Fibonacci spiral, the five Platonic solids, and the golden spiral were within the symbol.
-It’s also one of the universal symbols for spiritual growth and awakening.
+Italian painter Leonardo da Vinci also showed interest in the flower of life and found out that other symbols such as the Fibonacci spiral, the five Platonic solids, and the golden spiral were within the symbol.
+It’s also one of the universal symbols of spiritual growth and awakening.